 6.2.10 Whether the regulation should specifically prohibit the broadcasters from imposing any kind of restrictions on packaging of channels on an addressable platform?

-The broadcaster's right to impose any kind of packaging obligations on an addressable platform should be left to DTH operator and Broadcaster.
-In case if the parties enter into a RIO rates deal which is normally the deal the parties enter into when negotiations fail, the addressable platform should not be put under any packaging obligation.
+• The broadcaster's right to impose any kind of packaging obligations on an addressable platform should remain linked to the commercial deal negotiated between the parties.